pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 **[This is a Premium Only Feature](/docs/getting-started/premium)**

-The sidebar is where you can "tout" other content on the right side of the the pages and articles screens.
+The sidebar is where you can "tout" other content on the right side of the Pages and Articles screens.

 You can select which touts should appear in the sidebar for pages and articles.

-You can also enable / disable the sidebar for individual pages and articles.
+You can also enable or disable the sidebar for individual pages and articles.

-Touts are 300 pixel wide rectangles.
+Touts are 300-pixel-wide rectangles.

 ### Current Games Tout

-This tout will show the status and scores of any active, soon to be active, or recently completed games in any leagues or competitions at your club.
+This tout will show the status and scores of any active, soon-to-be-active, or recently completed games in any leagues or competitions at your club.

 ### Random Sponsor Tout